-(15) The high incidence of prison rape has a significant effect on interstate. commerce because it increases substantially -

-(A) the costs incurred by Federal, State, and local jurisdictions to administer their prison systems; (B) the incidence and spread of HIV, AIDS, tuberculosis, hepatitis Band C, and other diseases, contributing to increased health and medical expenditures throughout the Nation;

-(C) the rate of post-traumatic stress disorder, depression, suicide, and the exacerbation of existing mental ill nesses among current and former inmates, contributing to increased health and medical expenditures throughout the Nation; and by individuals who have been brutalized by prison rape.
+- (15) The high incidence of prison rape has a significant effect on interstate. commerce because it increases substantially - - (A) the costs incurred by Federal, State, and local jurisdictions to administer their prison systems; - (B) the incidence and spread of HIV, AIDS, tuberculosis, hepatitis Band C, and other diseases, contributing to increased health and medical expenditures throughout the Nation; - (C) the rate of post-traumatic stress disorder, depression, suicide, and the exacerbation of existing mental ill nesses among current and former inmates, contributing to increased health and medical expenditures throughout the Nation; and - (D) the risk of recidivism, civil strife, and violent crime by individuals who have been brutalized by prison rape.